- Rutgers University Copyright Policy

 - Traditional Publishing allows ProQuest to distribute copies.
 ProQuest will pay royalties of 10% of its net revenue from sales of your work.
-There is no fee with the implementation of the online publishing agreement form in 2018.
+There is no fee for this option.

-- If you wish to register the copyright in your thesis or dissertation, you may file a basic electronic copyright registration directly with the U.S. Copyright Office for $35 or file a basic registration using print submission for $65 (fees as of January 2015).
+- If you wish to register the copyright in your thesis or dissertation, you may file a basic electronic copyright registration directly with the U.S. Copyright Office for a fee.

-- If you choose to have ProQuest submit an application on your behalf, the cost will be $55 through ProQuest (fees as of January 2015).
+- If you choose to have ProQuest submit an application on your behalf, the cost will be slightly more through ProQuest, traditionally about $20 more.
 Your thesis or dissertation will be registered as a published work.

 Use of third party materials in your thesis or dissertation

 Among the decisions a student makes when authoring a thesis or dissertation is the extent to which third-party copyrighted works are used to support an analysis, provide background information, serve as evidence, or in any other way to support the student’s analysis.
 The scholarly process involves assimilating and building on previous scholarship.
 This typically means quoting other authors, visualizing ideas with images (photographs, charts, diagrams, graphs, maps), utilizing previously created data, or incorporating musical works, sound recordings, or audiovisual works into your work.

 When using works created by others, it is your responsibility to ensure that your use falls within the within the scope of the fair use exception or within the terms of any license associated with the work.
 If the license does not permit the use, or if your use would be considered to exceed the scope of the fair use exception, then you may need to obtain permission from the copyright holder to use the third-party work in your thesis or dissertation.